sharetribe/flex-docs/src/docs/ftw-styling/how-to-customize-ftw-styles/index.md

 updated: 2022-07-11
 category: ftw-styling
 ingress:
-  This guide describes how to change the styles of the Flex Template for Web (FTW) using CSS.
+  This guide describes the CSS architecture used in the Sharetribe Web Template and how to apply changes to the styling using CSS.
 published: true
 ---